 We are working with The Quantum Communications Hub, helping them engage industry with Quantum Key Distribution (QKD), an early stage technology which uses quantum physics to securely encrypt data.

-The Hub wanted to showcase its achievements in Phase 1, and set the scene for Phase 2.
+The Hub wanted to showcase its achievements in Phase 1 of the UK Quantum Technologies Programme, and set the scene for Phase 2.
 But it also wanted to go beyond the traditional project report, and create a strategic piece of content which demonstrates the value of QKD to the UK economy, and sets out its vision for the UK to become a world leader.

-A key goal was to communicate the opportunity to businesses that need to be involved in developing and, eventually, using QKD.
-It was vital to engage this audience during Phase 2, both to inform the development of technology further, and to lay the foundations for commercial rollout.
+A key goal was to communicate the opportunity to businesses that need to be involved in developing and using QKD.

 Developing Strategic Content